Kamil12a/Studybuddy/Frontend/README.md

 -------------------------------------------------------------------------------------
-Information for development - to be deleted
+Information for development - to be deleted.
 Branch with mocked API methods - "#23PrepareMockedControllersForFrontendDevelopment"
 -------------------------------------------------------------------------------------